AdvenPurple/webdriver-test/README.md

 ## Contents
 - test/specs folder contains the script that runs a test
-- test/media folder contains a recording of the automated test running and an image of the test's report
+- Additional Files folder contains evidence of the Webdriver test run and an independent test created using the Selenium IDE Chrome extension

 ## Usage
 - Download folder